 Here are some of our favorite online sites related to moving and moving services:

-- Moving.com can help you find a mover, rental struck, storage facilities plus real estate help.
+- Moving.com can help you find a mover, rental truck, storage facility, and real estate help.
 By using an online interface, you can request moving quotes.

-- Direct Your Move is another site that will help you get moving quotes online.
-Besides moving resources, it also offers storage and packing resources and supplies as well as moving tips.
+- Direct Your Move is another site to help you get moving quotes online.
+Besides moving resources, it also offers storage and packing resources and supplies, as well as driving tips.

 - 123Movers.com focuses just on providing you with resources for moving.
-123Movers can provide you with the top movers in almost 20 major cities across the United States.
+123Movers can offer the top movers in almost 20 major cities across the United States.

-- The US Postal Service offers an online mover's guide that will help you get your change of addresses all set up before you make your big move.
+- The US Postal Service offers an online mover's guide that will help you get your change of address all set up before you make your big move.